meta-llama/llama-stack/docs/source/providers/vector_io/milvus.md

 - **`client_pem_path`**: Path to the **client certificate** file (required for mTLS).
 - **`client_key_path`**: Path to the **client private key** file (required for mTLS).

 ## Documentation
 See the [Milvus documentation](https://milvus.io/docs/install-overview.md) for more details about Milvus in general.

+For more details on TLS configuration, refer to the [TLS setup guide](https://milvus.io/docs/tls.md).